ERCP - Applications, Procedure, Contraindications, and Complications

 What Is Spyglass ERCP?

 ERCP with spyglass is an innovative system that directly visualizes all bile-duct quadrants.
-The ERCP with a spyglass system enables the doctors to provide a definitive diagnosis and perform the therapeutic intervention in one procedure.
+The ERCP, with a spyglass system, enables doctors to provide a definitive diagnosis and perform therapeutic interventions in one procedure.
 ERCP with spyglass is a miniature 6,000-pixel fiber-optic probe attached to a camera head.
 The probe is inserted through an access and delivery catheter.
 The catheter is single-use and can be moved in all directions.
-In addition, the ERCP with spyglass system provides four-way steer-ability and dedicated irrigation channels and this system has a 1.2 mm working channel which allows the use of diagnostic and therapeutic tools.
+In addition, the ERCP, which has a spyglass system, provides four-way steer-ability and dedicated irrigation channels.
+This system has a 1.2 mm working channel, allowing diagnostic and therapeutic tools.

 When Is ERCP Contraindicated?